HUD secretary may have violated ethics law by championing Democrats in Ohio Senate race at White House

 Fudge is one of three members of Congress to join Biden’s administration: Cedric L. Richmond is serving as senior adviser in the White House and Deb Haaland was confirmed this week as interior secretary.

-Just before leaving Congress, Richmond endorsed a successor in the special election to fill his seat, a decision that people in the New Orleans-area district say has had an outsized effect on the election.
+Just before leaving Congress, Richmond endorsed a successor in the special election to fill his seat, a decision that people in the New Orleans-area district say has had an outsize effect on the election.
 Neither Haaland nor Fudge have weighed in on the races for their seats.

 During the Trump administration, senior White House officials frequently violated the Hatch Act with few repercussions.
 The Office of Special Counsel, for example, found that Kellyanne Conway, a senior adviser to Trump, repeatedly violated the Hatch Act and recommended she be removed from the federal service.
 Trump declined to punish Conway.